chifamba/dzinza-python/frontend/docs/testing-documentation.md

 - `mockRelationships`: Sample relationship objects
 - `mockRelationshipFormData`: Sample form data for relationship creation/editing

+For auth testing, we use `src/test-utils/auth-utils.js` which provides:
+- `createMockAuthProvider`: Creates a mocked AuthProvider component
+- `mockUsers`: Sample user objects with different roles
+- `createAuthProviderWithRole`: Creates AuthProvider with specific user role

 ## Test Coverage

-We aim for high test coverage, especially for critical components like relationship management.
+We aim for high test coverage, especially for critical components like relationship management and authentication.
 Current coverage goals:

 - Statements: >80%
 - Branches: >75%